 Every state’s CPS deals with thousands of calls and reports every day.
 While managing the safety of children is extremely important, it also requires a lot of resources.
 In many states, CPS workers are stretched thin with inadequate budgets and a backlog of reports to address.
 On average, it takes anywhere from 24 to 72 hours for a CPS agent to return your call.
 In some cases, it may take even longer.

 So, if you’ve recently called CPS and are worried that they’re not responding, there’s a good chance that your call is somewhere in the queue.
 You may just need to wait another day or two to get a phone call.
-That said, if it’s been more than three or four days and you haven’t heard anything, you should probably try contacting your local CPS again.
+If it’s been more than three or four days and you haven’t heard anything, you should probably try contacting your local CPS again.

 CPS investigates every case — with a few exceptions